telerik/xaml-docs/visual-studio-extensions/vs-extensions-scenario-templates.md

 ##

-The Scenario templates’ purpose is to let you quickly start using UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} in your existing projects.
+The Scenario templates’ purpose is to let you quickly start using Telerik UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} in your existing projects.
 You can use the following steps to use our Scenario templates.

 1. Open the __Add New Item dialog__, just as you usually do when adding a new Item to your project and select the __Telerik Scenario__ Item template or use the __Add Telerik Scenario__ menu item